scala/docs.scala-lang/_tour/basics.md

 } // Point(1,2) and Point(2,2) are different.
 ```

-There is a lot more to case classes that we'd like to introduce, and we are convinced you will fall in love with them!
+There is a lot more to case classes that we would like to introduce, and we are convinced you will fall in love with them!
 We will cover them in depth [later](case-classes.html).

 ## Objects

 Objects are single instances of their own definitions.
 You can think of them as singletons of their own classes.

-You can define objects with the `object` keyword.
+You can define objects with the `object` keyword:

 ```tut
 object IdFactory {